youyanggu/covid19-forecast-hub-evaluation/README.md

 The source code to compute the power rankings is available [here](/power_rankings.py).

-## Questions
+## Question?

-Questions?
 Bugs?
 Feature Request?

 We encourage open collaboration.
 Please open [an issue request](https://github.com/youyanggu/covid19-forecast-hub-evaluation/issues) if you have any questions/suggestions/bug reports.

 ## Other Repositories